contensis/contensis.github.io/docs-src/content-types/field-editors/editor-quote.md

 The [placeholder](/content-types/field-editors/field-properties.md#placeholder-text) text for the source citation.

 ### Require source?
-Completion of the source field can be enforced by setting the toggle to yes.
+Completion of the source field can be enforced by setting the toggle to *Yes*.
 Its default value is set to *No.*

 ### Custom message
 Displays a custom message when the source citation is not populated by the author.